gapotchenko/Gapotchenko.FX/Source/Data/Encoding/Gapotchenko.FX.Data.Encoding/README.md

 The method creates a streaming decoder for the specified binary-to-text data encoding.
 It can be viewed as a reverse operation to `CreateEncoder`.

-## Streaming Transcoding Between Various Binary-To-Text Encodings
+## Transcoding Between Various Binary-To-Text Encodings

 Imagine a Base64-encoded file that needs to be converted to Base32.
-The file is pretty large, around 2 GB of data.
+The file is pretty large, around 2 gigabytes of data.

 A naive approach would be to read all the data from the file beforehand in order to re-encode it later: